kataras/iris/README.md

 ### 🚀 Installation

-The only requirement is the [Go Programming Language](https://golang.org/dl/), at least version 1.8 but **1.9** is highly recommended.
+The only requirement is the [Go Programming Language](https://golang.org/dl/), at least version 1.9.

 ```sh
 $ go get -u github.com/kataras/iris